Easter Basket Handle Tutorial for Button Boats

 Lazies, Make an easy DIY Easter basket by adding a handle to our Button Boats.
 With the simple addition of an easy handle, our Button Boats make perfect Easter Baskets (and gift baskets)!
 I’ll show you how to add a handle for perfectly Lazy Easter goodies.
 You’ll need the Button Boats pattern LGD138 in addition to this tutorial and some extra supplies to make the handle.

-Grab the FREE printable tutorial below!
+Grab the FREE printable tutorial (valued at $9.95) below!

 ‘Easter Basket’ Button Boats

 You don’t need to make any changes to the project as it is shown in the Button Boats pattern.
 Simply identify which of the three boat planks will be the two outside planks or the center plank.
 Add ribbons to the outside planks.
 Add the handle to the center plank.
 Construct according to the pattern, add the ribbon embellishments and create/attach the handle where shown in this tutorial.
 Then fill your beautiful baskets with love and enjoy!

 Supplies for Easter Basket With Handle

 - Button Boats pattern LGD138, plus listed supplies

 - Extra supplies for handle: size 1 1/4″ x 9 1/2″